https://kin.edu.miami.edu/graduate/masters/at-msat/index.html

 Applicants must:

-• take part in an admissions interview (required by some programs); and
+- take part in an admissions interview ( may be required); and

 Master of Science in Athletic Training (M.S.A.T.)